Triton College Catalog » Glossary of Terms

 Numerical value assigned to the letter grade received in a class.
 Used to calculate a grade point average.

 A form required to be considered for an upcoming graduation.
+It may be accessed in the student portal.

-A method of instruction that utilizes face-to-face, online and Internet deliveries.
+A method of instruction that utilizes face-to-face, online and internet deliveries.

 Illinois Articulation Initiative (IAI)